-- You can look at a list of school offerings in the Your Guide to WSD or check out the various school websites.
+- You can look at a list of Winnipeg School Division (WSD) offerings in the Programs section of this website or check out the various school websites.
 You are also very welcome to call school principals to ask for a meeting and school tour.

 How can I find out when my child’s school will have inservices?

-- The Division schools have 8 common inservice days throughout the year.
-These 8 days are the same for every school in the Division and can be found on the calendar on the home page of this website as well as the calendar of each school.
+- WSD schools have eight common inservice days throughout the year.
+These eight days are the same for every school in WSD and can be found on the calendar on the home page of this website as well as the calendar of each school.

-- In addition, the schools have 2 more inservice days during the year that they can schedule at any time.
+- In addition, the schools have two more inservice days during the year that they can schedule at any time.

-Can my child attend the Division’s free nursery program?
+Can my child attend the WSD free nursery program?